 C1 Class tram 3026 crosses the corner of Flinders Street and Spencer Street, while an X’Trapolis 100 train is above Flinders Street on the viaduct between Flinders Street and Southern Cross stations, Melbourne, 13 January 2017.

-Railways and Tramways of Australia explores the major facets of Australian railways and tramways.
+Railways and Tramways of Australia explores the major features of Australian railways and tramways.
 It presents interesting facts and figures for enthusiasts, and also provides valuable information for those employed in the railway and tramway industries.

 Major topics are arranged to enable easy access to information, and to enhance understanding of railways and tramways.
 Feature articles focus on particular themes and will be added regularly.